 - Recipe Ideas

 The first single-vineyard Bikavér from the historic grand cru terroir of Nagy-Eged Hill, this grand superior comes from an extraordinary vintage.
+It was selected as one of the TOP 50 wines of 2021 by the Decanter judges.

 This is an energetic and vibrant wine full of life.
 A rich nose is followed by a cavalcade of fruit on the palate, as a core of dark fruit including sour cherry and blackcurrant is complemented by tertiary aromas of tobacco, dark chocolate and vanilla.
 Complex red with endless layers and depth, the sip culminates in a long mineral finish.